-- ✓ Website accessibility complies with "Website Accessibility Standards". - ✓ Accessibility information is provided on the websites of the Department and the Commission and includes: - Contact details for the Accessibility Officer; - links to City of Perth accessible parking; - links to City of Perth disabled toilet facilities; and - accessing specialised services such as Auslan interpreters and TTY. - ✓ Audio induction hearing loops are available in the courts and at the Registry's front counter, to assist those with hearing impairments.
-This hearing aid acts as a wireless loudspeaker providing quality and non-distorted sound to the hearing-impaired person. - ✓ Refurbishment to court room and conference room facilities have delivered accessible facilities. - ✓ A Disability Access and Inclusion page has been created on the staff intranet with information and links to valuable disability information.
-This material forms the basis for new staff to identify what disability access and inclusion means in the workplace. - ✓ Staff input was sought throughout the life of the various DAIPs.
-As an example, the following issues were identified and improved because of staff engagement: - barriers to assisting hearing impaired clients at the Registry counter; and - the need for improved signage and assistive hearing equipment. - ✓ A satisfaction feedback questionnaire was developed for ongoing use by staff and the public to report on access and inclusion barriers.
+- ✓ Website accessibility complies with Website Accessibility Standards. - ✓ Accessibility information is provided on the websites of the Department and the Commission and includes: - Contact details for the DAIP Committee; - links to City of Perth accessible parking; - links to City of Perth disabled toilet facilities; and - accessing specialised services such as Auslan interpreters and text services. - ✓ Audio induction hearing loops are available in the courts and at the Registry's front counter, to assist those with hearing impairments.
+This hearing aid acts as a wireless loudspeaker providing quality and non-distorted sound to the hearing-impaired person. - ✓ Refurbishment to court room and conference room facilities have delivered accessible facilities. - ✓ A Disability Access and Inclusion page has been created on the intranet with information and links to valuable information to assist people with disability.
+This material forms the basis for new employees to identify what disability access and inclusion means in the workplace. - ✓ Staff input was sought throughout the life of the various DAIPs.
+As an example, the following issues were identified and improved because of staff engagement: - barriers to assisting hearing impaired clients at the Registry counter; and - the need for improved signage and assistive hearing equipment. - ✓ A satisfaction feedback questionnaire was developed for ongoing use by employees and the public to report on access and inclusion barriers.